THE WHAREKIRAUPONGA UNDERGROUND MINE

 SITE ACCESS ROADS

-A sealed private road from the western end of Willows Road onto the site would need to be constructed.
-A haul road constructed of rock would be established from the portal to the rock stockpiles, with a connection to a workshop and a wash pad.
+A sealed private road from the northern end of Willows Road onto the site would need to be constructed.
+A haul road would be established from the portal to the rock stockpile, with a connection to a workshop and a wash pad.

 SITE SERVICES